yjp20/ultracompact-firefox/README.md

-Simple, and compact userChrome for firefox.
+Simple and compact userChrome for firefox.

 This theme also requires you to activate the compact theme, which can be done through `Customize > Density (bottom left) > Compact`.